entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 ```

 The `id` fields in logs is the value of the request-id, available on the context object as the `id`
 field.
 This is set by examining headers for an existing id.
-Boltzmann consults `x-honeycomb-trace`
+Boltzmann consults `x-honeycomb-trace`,
-and `x-request-id` before falling back to generating a request id using a short randomly-selected
+`x-request-id` and `traceparent` before falling back to generating a request id using a short
-string.
+randomly-selected string.

 To log from your handlers, you might write code like this: